vrnsky/vrnsky.github.io/content/blog/21-02-2025-streaming-grpc-api.md

 ### Types of gRPC streaming
 Before we start coding, let's understand the three types of streaming gRPC offers:
-Server streaming: the server sends multiple response to a single client request.
+Server streaming: the server sends multiple responses to a single client request.
 Client streaming: the client sends many messages to the server.
 Bidirectional streaming: both the server and multiple messages at the same time.